Process for getting College approval for a consultant job description

 We have also created:

-Three key individuals are involved in getting College approval for a consultant job description.
-They are:
+Key individuals involved in getting College approval for a consultant job description:

 - Clinical Director / HR